DanaeMtz/TRSXgenerator/README.md

 ### Dictionaries (zero-one)

 A List entity can have an associated dictionary.
 The dictionary is the list of spoken forms that correspond to 'mentions' that are part of the entity.
 The dictionaries node contains zero or many dictionary nodes.
-  - **dictionary** (zero-many) Contains a required attribute conceptref, which defines the entity the entries apply to.
+  - **dictionary** (zero-many).
+Contains a required attribute `conceptref`, which defines the entity the entries apply to.
 Each dictionary node contains zero or many entry nodes.
     - **entry** (zero-many)

 ```python